stevenspector-delegate/bulletin-app/README.md

 * **Suggestion Box** – collect & browse product ideas
 * **Help Desk** – triage & resolve internal support tickets

 Bulletin ships as a set of **LWCs** backed by a single **Apex service**.
-It uses standard Salesforce features (Queues, Permission Sets) and a small set of custom objects for requests, categories, tags, and comments.
+It uses standard Salesforce features (Queues, Permission Sets) and a small set of custom objects for requests, categories, tags, comments, and statuses.

 ---